310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Ah, you are right.
-What Chiaki said in the manga is exactly the same as what he said in an interview the other day.
+ah, you are right. what chiaki said in the manga is exactly the same as what he said in an interview the other day.

-The artist really is doing their research.
+the artist really is doing their research.

-If that is true, then they would try to be much more precise, and make sure their story was accurate to the current reality, wouldn’t they?
+if that is true, then they would try to be much more precise, and make sure their story was accurate to the current reality, wouldn’t they?

-Yet, the characters are bizarre.
+yet, the characters are bizarre.
 {% endbubble %}

 {% bubble Keito %}